6clicks General Terms

 (v) do (or omit to do) anything that may jeopardise the security of the Platform or access to the Platform;

 (vi) transfer, assign, grant a security interest in, or otherwise deal with its rights in relation to the Platform contrary to the terms under this Agreement;

 (vii) resell, sub-license, resupply, provide a bureau service using, communicate or otherwise make the Platform available to a third party (except as may be expressly permitted by this Agreement); and

 (viii) copy, reproduce, translate, decompile, reverse-engineer, modify, vary or otherwise deal with the Platform or any computer code underlying the Platform (except as may be expressly permitted by this Agreement).

 4.3 User Data

-(a) ensure that the User Data is accurate, complete, reliable, up to date, and fit for purpose; and
+(i) ensure that the User Data is accurate, complete, reliable, up to date, and fit for purpose; and

-(b) take reasonable steps to ensure that the User Data and any Products complies with all Relevant Laws and Legal Requirements.
+(ii) take reasonable steps to ensure that the User Data and any Products complies with all Relevant Laws and Legal Requirements.

 (a) In consideration of 6clicks providing the Platform in accordance with this Agreement, the User will pay the Fee to 6clicks.